 Casual On-Call employees are individuals hired to supplement Community Action's workforce on an on-call or as-needed basis.
 Employees in this status will not be retained if call in is refused more than twice in any 30 day period.
-Casual On-Call employees are not eligible for Community Action's paid benefit programs other than double time for agency recognized holidays if worked, paid sick leave, and legally mandated benefits, including but not limited to Social Security, Oregon's Sick Leave law and Workers' Compensation insurance.
+Casual On-Call employees are not eligible for Community Action's paid benefit programs other than paid sick leave but are eligible for legally mandated benefits, including but not limited to Social Security, Oregon's Sick Leave law and Workers' Compensation insurance.
 Health insurance is not applicable to employees in this status unless under the Affordable Care Act provisions, using a standard measurement period of twelve months, the employee meets the criteria for health insurance eligibility.